az-digital/arizona-bootstrap/site/content/docs/5.0/components/callouts.md

 ## Brand

-Callouts call attention to a small portion of content that needs to stand out against the rest of the content.
-These use [brand colors]({{< docsref "/utilities/colors#brand-1" >}}) and a different style from upstream Bootstrap's.
-Use these if you want a piece of content to stand out, but still coordinate with the style and color of the rest of your page.
+Callouts call attention to a small portion of content.
+These use [brand colors]({{< docsref "/utilities/colors#brand-1" >}}), which is useful when you want the callout to stand out against the rest of the page but still coordinate with the page's style and color.

 {{< example >}}
 {{< callout.inline >}}